Create a Batik Silk Scarf

-Date: Next date to follow. ( Will be winter 2019 as I have a privately arranged workshop in November) 10 am – 2.30 pm.
+Date: Saturday 7 December 2019 10 am – 3 pm.
 Cost 35.00 includes all materials and light refreshments.
 Bring a packed lunch.
+This workshop is full

 Working in my well-lit studio, you will try various wax techniques on silk samples using brushes and the canting in a free, loose way.
 You will mix and paint with Dupont dye to see the effect.
 I will demonstrate a few ways on how to interpret a design onto a scarf working from sketch/picture to paint.
 Alternatively you can bring your own ideas for design to the session.
 The workshop is suitable for beginners or the more experienced.
 The rest of the time will be spent working on your scarf using wax to resist the paints in one or two stages.
 I will steam your scarf after the workshop and post it to you, or it could be collected.
 I have room for three participants.